Savannah, GA Car Accident Lawyers

 We will investigate the Savannah car accident, gathering any available evidence and collecting police reports and medical records.
 We can interview eyewitnesses, consult with experts for their opinions, and collect evidence such as the other driver’s cell phone records.
 We will then begin to build your case, while taking over communications with insurance companies.
 We can aggressively negotiate a fair settlement from an insurance company or take your car accident case to trial in pursuit of maximum compensation.
 We work hard to achieve each client’s desired result.

 A serious car accident can change a victim’s life.
 Temporary injuries can be disabling enough to cause lost wages and pain and suffering, while more severe injuries can leave lasting disabilities and diminished quality of life.
 In Georgia, most crash victims can file claims seeking damage recovery.
-These claims could result in various forms of compensation:
+These claims could result in various forms of compensation, such as:

 Car accidents can cost victims and their families thousands of dollars in immediate and long-term medical expenses.
 Hospital stays, doctor’s appointments, expensive treatments, prescriptions, medical equipment, live-in care, and home/vehicle disability modifications are all examples of potential crash-related medical costs a victim could recover with a personal injury claim.